Cardinals Spring Training

 Types of Seating

 All seats in the main grandstand have chair backs and armrests.
-There are four sections of bleachers down the left field line and a tiny berm is down the right field line.
+There are four sections of bleachers down the left field line.
+The tiny berm that was down the right field line has been removed as of 2016.

 Stadium seats: Sections 101-124 and 201-213